jmchiang1/NetflixClone/README.md

 ## Key User Features Include
 - Login/Logout with JWT authenication
-- Randomize Feature Page
+- Feature Page with a randomize movie upon refresh
-- Browse list of movies by genre
+- Browse movies by list in carousel format
+- Popup bubble upon hover showing movie description, year, age limit, and autoplay trailer
-- Play movie trailers upon hover
+- Watch page for specific movie trailers
+- All movies and movie lists created in the admin page are present on the client side

 ## Key Admin Features Include
 - Login/Logout with JWT authenication
 - See list of all registered users
 - See list of all movies
+- See list of all movie lists
-- Create, Update, Delete movies and users
+- Create, Update, Delete all movies, users, and movie lists
+- See the latest 5 Added Users

+## Future Features
+- Ability to view list of movies by user
+- Ability to add movies to a MyList page
+- Ability to downvote / update a movie and sort them in a MyList page